ayush51/tutorial/tutorial.md

 Please note: This option is only available to enterprise clients.

-Blacklisting is used in order to deny users access from a select few webpages.
-If you want more control over what your users cannot access, whitelisting may be the most viable option.
-Whitelisting allows access only to the pages specified in the code snippet.
+Blacklisting is used in order to deny users access from a select few webpages, whereas whitelisting is more restrictive, and allows access only to the pages specified in the code snippet.

 The format for blacklisting or whitelisting is a string representation of a JSON array.
 You need to specify the restricted url, and then can optionally decide whether to add a redirect url and a restriction type.
 If the redirect url is not specified, the user will be redirected to Surfly's default page.

 ```
 blacklist: JSON.stringify([{"pattern": ".*/restricted.*", "redirect": "{{referer}}#restricted"}])